• Hot seller-column steel formwork,metal formwork, Stainless Steel Formwork System 1

 The number of turnovers is large, especially the characteristics of no dust, no need to brush or less mold release agent, and the characteristics of low renovation costs will bring unlimited optimistic prospects to it.

-- Q: How does steel formwork handle different concrete finishes?
+Q: How does steel formwork affect the quality of the concrete finish?

-- Q: How does steel formwork affect the overall energy efficiency of the structure?
+Q: How does steel formwork contribute to the overall fire safety of the building?

-- Q: What are the considerations when designing steel formwork for slabs with openings?
+Q: What are the considerations when designing steel formwork for retaining walls?

 Send your message to us